bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

        `                                                 `
-Generate jprobe        Modity Trinity to          Generate struct hook according to      support run syscall        fuzz generator prototype which        syscall from c             from the prototype will recursively       libray instead             And add them of print the syscall      syscall() function         to trinity.
+Generate jprobe        Modity Trinity to          Generate struct hook according to      support run syscall        fuzz generator prototype which        syscall from C             from the prototype will recursively       libray instead             And add them of print the syscall      syscall() function         to trinity.
 Trinity value.                       |                    will recursively